-The Trust has some outstanding encumbrances that are over one year.
+While the Trust made efforts to clear out outstanding projects, we noted there are still certain outstanding encumbrances that are over one year old.
 We recommend that the Trust revisit these outstanding encumbrances to ensure the projects are still active and in compliance with the terms of the grant agreement.